Advertisement

 1 / 7

 Plant-based eating encourages fruits, veggies, nuts, and whole grains, and limits processed foods, meats, and dairy.
-There are many different types.
-Vegans choose to cut all animal products from their diet.
+There are many different types of this dietary style.
+Vegans choose to cut all animal products.
 Others, like lacto-ovo vegetarians, skip meat, but eat eggs and dairy.
-People who eat fish but eliminate other meats are known as pescetarians.
+People who eat fish but eliminate other meats are known as pescatarians.

 There are different reasons for adopting a plant-based diet, from health concerns to environmental interests.
 Regardless of motivation, the benefits are the same.
 Compared to meat and other animal products, plant products are naturally lower in saturated fat and cholesterol.
 Consumption of plant nutrition has been linked to a lower risk of chronic illnesses, including heart disease, diabetes, and even some cancers.